‘Purchase Plus Improvements’ or ‘How You Can Get a Newly Renovated House for Cheap’

 But financing details aside, here’s why I, as a Realtor, think it’s such a good thing to keep in mind when buying:

 Not that long ago, I wrote this post where I talked about how a great way to get a good property for cheap is to look at the bones and ignore the decor, flooring, paint and so on.
 To be able to visualize change.
 (Go on, read it.
-This is the kind of stuff that will help you save/make money and not that fluff that shows up in the newspaper every day.)
+This is the kind of stuff that will help you save/make money in real estate unlike that fluff that shows up in the newspaper every day.)
 The pattern I see so often is that houses that are shiny and new looking sell for more than houses that aren’t.
 This won’t surprise anyone but the interesting part is the price difference between two similar properties where one has had some contemporary finishing done versus the one that hasn’t.
 I frequently see people paying more for a cheaply renovated home that will probably cost them money in a few years when the cheap materials and results of quick labour start to wear out.
 I hate seeing people waste their money like that.
 This pattern goes to the point where the price difference is usually more than it costs to have the work done so providing that the ugly duckling has good bones and adequate potential, you’re farther ahead getting that one in a financial sense.
 Providing you make intelligent choices about what work needs to be done and what doesn’t.
+Most people can’t visualize the potential, but if you can you’re way ahead of the competition for finding the best home.

 Another important thing to keep in mind is that you’ll get to choose the style, colours, type and quality of the work done to the home.
 That’s a big thing because your tastes and ideas of what changes should be made are likely to differ from anyone else who puts the finishing touches on a property.
-Plus, if the previous owner only did that work in hopes of selling the property it’s almost a given that the quality won’t be as good as when an owner who intends to stay has the work done so they can enjoy it for years to come.
+Plus, if the previous owner only did that work in hopes of selling the property it’s basically a given that the quality won’t be as good as what would be done by someone who intends to own and live in it for years to come.

 CMHC Mortgage Loan Insurance can help you to obtain financing for up to 95% of the appraised value after renovations with only 5% down payment for both the purchase of your home and the renovations.